cameronraysmith/applied-probabilistic-inference/pbw-numpyro-colab.md

 ```

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->
-# Section 4.4
+## Account for upper limit of detection
 <!-- #endregion -->

 <!-- #region -->
-In the third attempt, we identified the missing component of our prior was an upper threshold beyond which detectors were unable to register counts.
+The results of our third attempt identified the missing component of our prior was an upper threshold beyond which detectors were unable to register counts.
 Our model was
 ```python
 #WORKING